ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/2-2-build-clang.md

 ## Build OpenCV Applications

-Once the OpenCV library has been successfully built, the next step is to link it to a simple application and try using it.
+Once the OpenCV library has been successfully created, you can create a simple application and try using it.

 ### Prepare a application program

-First, save the following C++ program as `test_opencv.cpp` in an appropriate location.
-Here, it is assumed that the file is saved under the `build_clang` directory.
+First, use a text editor to save the following C++ program as `test_opencv.cpp` in the `build_clang` directory.

 ```cpp
 #include <opencv2/opencv.hpp>